Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 A well-balanced diet is key to overall health, including dental well-being.
 Provide your rabbit with a diet consisting of hay, high-quality pellets, fresh vegetables, and a limited amount of fruit.

-Pellets should be specifically formulated for rabbits and contain necessary nutrients.
+Pellets should be specifically formulated for rabbits and contain the necessary nutrients.
 Fresh vegetables, such as leafy greens, provide additional chewing opportunities while offering essential vitamins and minerals.
 To prevent any digestive issues, be sure to introduce new foods gradually while also observing for any negative signs.

 5. Limit Treats